icarolelis1/Canella/README.md

 - ImGui Implementation
 - Graphic setup serialization (Creation of Renderpass and Pipelines) in json FORMAT.
 - RenderGraph to automatically create the render passes and write attachments (WORK IN PROGRESS).
+- GPU driven indirect Drawing.

 ### Features To be done
-- Use DrawMeshtaksIndirect and more advanced culling (Frustum Culling and triangle culling)
+- Add Virtual Texture
-- Vertex Skinning and
+- Vertex Skinning and IK Rig.
 - Implement more render nodes (PBR path with indirect diffuse, HBAO+,Bloom etc...)
 - Multhread command buffer generation
 - and the list will go on forever...